freddyboucher/gwt-oauth2/README.md

 Release Notes
 -------------

+- 1.2
+  - Fix: Deal with issue that oauth window cannot access parent window custom JS by switching to window.postMessage (as a result, you do not need to add the `generateJsInteropExports` compilation option to your project anymore).
 - 1.1
   - Fix: Avoid Google api.js name collision by renaming `oauth2` to `gwtOAuth2`
 - 1.0
   - Expose TokenStore and add TokenStore#keySet and TokenStore#remove
 - 1.0-RC2
   - Fix: Uncaught TypeError: Cannot set property 'innerText' of null
   - Add 'viewport' meta to have a readable message on Mobile device
 - 1.0-RC1
   - Update GWT to 2.9.0
   - Migrate JSNI to JsInterop / elemental2
 - 0.5
   - Map<String, String> result - values are still URL encoded #10
 - 0.4
   - Map<String, String> result - values are URL encoded #8
   - Callback is never consumed when manually closing the login window #9
 - 0.3
   - Initial release

 Contributing
 -------------